danforthcenter/plantcv/README.md

 What should/should not be added to PlantCV:
   *  New validated image processing functions are highly encouraged for contribution.
   *  New validated trait extraction algorithms are highly encouraged for contribution.
   *  Image processing pipeline scripts that are specific for your images should **not** be added to PlantCV, unless they solve an image processing problem that you believe applies to more than one platform/user.

 Steps to adding new code are below.

 ####  Step 1.
 Open a new "New Function Proposal" forum or address an exisiting "New Function Request".

   *  If you are interested in adding a completely new function to PlantCV please first add an issue to PlantCV [here](https://github.com/danforthcenter/plantcv/issues) with the label "New Function Proposal".
-This allow others to comment on the proposed function and lets you gauge if the function will have multiple users.
+  This allow others to comment on the proposed function and is a way of letting other people know you're working on it.
   *  If someone has requested a new function in the issues forum and you would like to address it, please post a comment on the issue to let others know that you would like to work on it.

 #### Step 2.
+Fork the PlantCV repository.

+  *  Make additions and changes in Forked repository

-Test, validate, and document new function
+#### Step 3.
+Test and validate new function

-  1.
-  2.
-  3.
+  1. Please make sure you follow our [style guide](#styleguide).
+  2. Please write your function so that it can be used on multiple image types (for example, no hardcoded image sizes, or paths).
+  3. Please test your images on images of different sizes/sources if possible.

+#### 4. Add working function/changes to a new Github Branch.

+  *  By adding the new code to a GitHub branch we can move modular portions of code to PlantCV-dev.

-#### 3. Add working function to [PlantCV-dev](https://github.com/danforthcenter/plantcv/tree/master/lib/plantcv/dev).
+#### 5. Add working function/changes to  [PlantCV-dev](https://github.com/danforthcenter/plantcv/tree/master/lib/plantcv/dev)

-  *  Add working functions to PlantCV-dev.
-This allows new code to be tested by multiple users without breaking working PlantCV functions.
+  *  Add working functions to PlantCV-dev by generating a Pull-Request
+  *  Once in PlantCV-dev, the function will be accessible to all PlantCV users, but they will need to call the function specifically in pipeline scripts.

-#### 4. Move to PlantCV
+#### 6. Move to PlantCV

-  *  Functions that move to PlantCV from PlantCV-dev meet the following critera:
-    *
+  *  Once core users have tested functions in PlantCV-dev to make sure that there are no conflicts or breaks we will move function to PlantCV

 ___
 ### <a id="maintainplantcv"></a> Maintain PlantCV